 We all have times when we need support to face current difficulties and resolve issues from our past.
-The process of counselling and psychotherapy can be profoundly transformative, enabling us to develop more meaningful, creative and fulfilling lives.
+The process of counselling and psychotherapy can be profoundly transformative, enabling us to develop more creative, meaningful and fulfilling lives.

-I am a registered counsellor and psychotherapist, with many years experience in LGBTQ counselling and psychotherapy services.
-I offer LGBTQ affirmative counselling and psychotherapy to individuals and couples from Brighton, Hove, Lewes and surrounding areas.
-I also offer telephone counselling, and online counselling via Skype.
+I am a BACP registered counsellor and psychotherapist, with nineteen years experience in private practice, community organisations, and online therapy.
+I offer counselling and psychotherapy to individuals and couples in Brighton & Hove, and online throughout the UK.
+For the time being, I am offering all sessions online or by phone.

 - coming out

 Because people are so different in terms of what they want and need, I adapt my way of working to suit each person I counsel.
 You may find that a few sessions are enough to help you move forward, or you may want to explore issues in more depth.

 My practice is in a peaceful setting with free parking, close to bus and train routes.
 I counsel online via Skype and Zoom, which are free video calling platforms.
 They are easy to install and use on laptops, tablets and mobile phones.

 I offer weekday and early evening appointments, and introductory sessions are usually available within a week.
 I charge £25 for initial sessions, which are an opportunity for you to tell me more about what may be troubling you and get a sense of how I would work with you.

 For subsequent meetings, I offer a sliding scale of £50 - £65 per session for individuals, and charge £65 for couples.
 I also offer some sessions at a reduced rate, for those on a low income or benefits.